pwdo/FFC7-Main-Site/speakers/index.md

   ### Panelist

-  Interface and Brand Designer at Goodwall and CEO of The Color Cure
+  Lindsey has been designing for the web and brands for over 10 years.
+Her work has been featured on TechCrunch, Wired and NBC.
+She oversees design and branding for all platforms for Goodwall in Geneva, Switzerland and is CEO of Color Cure Design Studio in Quezon City.